harleyfan91/site-deconstructor/docs/TECH_STACK.md

 This document provides a detailed breakdown of all major frameworks and libraries used throughout the project, including package names as referenced in `package.json` and configuration files.

+## Analysis Engine Architecture

+The application features a sophisticated multi-tier analysis system powered by industry-standard tools:

 ## Frontend Frameworks & Libraries

 * **React**